Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Related Works

-This paper significantly differs from the aforementioned works in two aspects: (a) the aforementioned studies primarily consider the multimodal transportation system at the aggregate level, and in contrast, our work considers a multimodal transportation network with multiclass travelers; (b) all aforementioned studies neglect the equity impacts of ride-hailing services in the multimodal transportation systems. {\em To our best knowledge, our paper is the first work that studies spatial and social equity for multimodal transportation networks considering the strategic interaction between TNC platforms and public transit agencies.}
+This paper significantly differs from the aforementioned works in two aspects: (a) the aforementioned studies primarily consider the multimodal transportation system at the aggregate level, and in contrast, our work considers a multimodal transportation network with multiclass travelers; (b) all aforementioned studies neglect the equity impacts of ride-hailing services in the multimodal transportation systems. {\em We believe our paper is the first to investigate the spatial and social equity implications of the strategic interaction between AMoD services and public transit over a transport network.}